Programmatic Innovations that Accord with the Retention of Women in STEM Careers: Materials and Methods

-\paragraph{Conference Attendance} As a non-traditional, graduate student in physics, one of the authors still remembers the detrimental mental and emotional effects of attending professional conferences.
-On the one hand, genuine curiosity and excitepment were high, but that was often swamped by the implicit `impostor syndrome' effect of needing to feel like an expert.
-This is mentioned primarily as a commendation for regional and national STEM opportunities for undergraduates to attend conferences without the deleterious effects introduced above.

-Prior to 2012, student conference attendance within the Physics group was primarily synchronized with the mentoring faculty researcher.
+\textbf{(C) Conference Attendance.} Prior to 2012, student conference attendance within the Physics group was primarily synchronized with the mentoring faculty researcher.
 This was sparse, totaling less than five instances in ten years.
 There were many contributing factors, including a lack of faculty attendance, lack of results, and lack of funding.
-Beginning in 2012, students attended conferences where undergraduate participation was encouraged regardless of faculty presence.
+Beginning in 2012, students attended conferences where undergraduate participation was encouraged regardless of faculty presence (e.g., regional opportunities).
 The institution developed on-campus poster sessions where students could present their work in less-threatening environments.
 With the establishment of a campus-wide Director of Undergraduate Research, monetary funding opportunities for students increased.
 These college-wide initiatives led to increased numbers of physics majors attending conferences.

-In particular, the Conference for Undergraduate Women in Physics (CUWiP) provided a timely and specific opportunity for women physics majors in the Physics Group.
-These regional conferences are supported by the APS through funding from the National Science Foundation (NSF) and the Department of Energy (DOE).
-Typically, associated costs for conference participants are subsidized.
-Figure \ref{fig:Figure1} shows the increase in numbers of women participants at CUWiP conferences, where each participant is counted only once.
-These increases are independent and irrespective of the increases in total numbers of majors.

-\paragraph{Definitions of Excellence in Physics} Another co-curricular initiative related to the number and definition of year-end physics recognition for majors.
-Traditionally, the institution sponsored one ``Senior Scholar'' award for the highest GPA within each major.
-To incorporate a holistic picture of excellence reflecting more than academic achievement, the Physics Group added awards for research and service.
-These emphases properly reminded students that grades do not solely determine their undergraduate success, and they aided in rewarding students for their programmatic support.
+\textbf{(D) Definitions of Physics Excellence.} Another co-curricular initiative related to the number and definition of year-end physics recognition, for (not-yet) majors.
+Traditionally, the institution sponsored one ``Senior Scholar'' award for the highest academic grades.
+To incorporate a holistic picture of excellence reflecting more than academic achievement, and to facilitate identity and belonging within the discipline, several new awards were added.
+For example, year-end recognition for majors was given for research within and service to the Physics Group.
+First-year awards were given for early achievement in the discipline to those considering a major in physics.
+These emphases properly reminded students that grades (marks) do not solely determine their undergraduate success, their inclusion within the discipline, nor their future trajectory as a physicist.